Knifed Up: Ari Fletcher Touches Up Her Chi-Chis With Breast Lift & ‘Permanent Bra’ Surgery

 Insta-baddie Ariana Fletcher is recovering right now after getting plastic surgery.
 The 25-year-old revealed to fans on Instagram live that she’s recently undergone a major surgery involving her breasts and she’s currently on bed rest.

-Like any plastic surgery, there’s real pain involved in the recovery process, which Ari says is on intensified after adding a “permanent” bra into the mix.
+Like any plastic surgery, there’s real pain involved in the recovery process, which Ari says is only intensified after adding a “permanent” bra into the mix.

 “So I had to get a revision done, and I got them, like ,closer together.
-And I got a nlife and I got a permanent bra inside my chest.
+And I got a lift and I got a permanent bra inside my chest.
 That’s why it hurt so bad.”

 The mention of a “permanent bra” confused a lot of people watching Ari explain her surgeries.
 One fan commented, “imagine never having the joy of taking your bra off after a long day.”